Renda02/Deploy-Applications-with-Kind/README.md

 ## Validate

-Verify the connectivity with the Kubernete cluster and the Kubernetes API by issuing the CLI.
+Verify the connectivity with the Kubernete cluster and the Kubernetes API by using the Command Line Interface(CLI).

 `` $ kubectl cluster-info --context kind-kind``